campusrover/tb3-ros/README.md

 * Gen5: Assignments for this generation of Cosi119a
 * Here are some handy commands for later: https://campus-rover.gitbook.io/lab-notebook/ros-tips/handy-commands

+## Building

+The Dockerfile will is `built` into a Docker image with this command:

+`make build`

+Which will create a docker image called `cosi119/tb3-ros:dev`, that is, with tag `dev`.
+Once you have tested it and decided that it is good to go you will push it to hub.docker.com.
+I like to keep the :dev tag until I know I have a good one.

+`make push`

+Which will push the docker image to hub.docker.com.
+Change the tag at this point to reflect the version history.
+You can add other tags to describe it further if you like

 ## Standalone image

 **Tested on Windows, Mac, Ubuntu**